matlab-deep-learning/MATLAB-Deep-Learning-Model-Hub/README.md

 Instance segmentation is an enhanced type of object detection that generates a segmentation map for each detected instance of an object.
 Instance segmentation treats individual objects as distinct entities, regardless of the class of the objects.
 In contrast, semantic segmentation considers all objects of the same class as belonging to a single entity.

-All inputs are RGB images, outputs are pixel classifications (semantic maps), bounding boxes and classification labels.
+Inputs are RGB images, outputs are pixel classifications (semantic maps), bounding boxes and classification labels.

 ![](Images/maskrcnn.png)